-Problem With the Reducer Possible Causes Suggested Remedy Overloading Load exceeds the capacity of the reducer Check rated capacity of reducer, replace with unit of sufficient capacity or reduce the load.
+Problem With t he Reducer Possible Causes Suggested Remedy Overloading Load exceeds the capacity of the reducer Check rated capacity of reducer, replace with unit of sufficient capacity or reduce the load.
 Runs Hot Insufficient lubrication Check lubricant level and adjust up to recommended levels Improper lubrication Excessive lubrication Check lubricant level and adjust down to recommended levels.
-Wrong lubrication Flush out and refill with correct lubricant as recommended Loose foundation b Weak mounting structure Inspect mounting of reducer.
+Wrong lubrication Flush out and refill with correct lubricant as recommended Loose foundation bolts Weak mounting structure Inspect mounting of reducer.
 Tighten loose bolts and/or reinforce mounting and structure.
-Loose hold down bolts Tighten bolts Runs Noisy May be due to lack of lubricant Replace bearing.
+Loose hold down bolts Tighten bolts Runs Noisy Failure of bearings May be due to lack of lubricant Replace bearing.
 Clean and flush reducer and fill with recommended lubricant.
 Failure of bearings Overload Check rated capacity of reducer.
 Insufficient lubricant Level of lubricant in reducer not properly maintained.
 Check lubricant level and adjust to factory recommended level.
 Overloading of reducer can cause damage Replace broken parts.
 Check rated capacity of reducer.
 Output shaft does not turn Internal parts are broken or missing Key missing or sheared off on input shaft.
 Replace key.
 Coupling loose or disconnected Properly allign reducer and coupling.
 Tighten coupling.
 Worn seals Caused by dirt or grit entering seal.
 Replace seals.
 Autovent may be clogged.
 Replace or clean.
-Unit runs hot or leaks Overfilled reducer Check lubricant level and adjust to recommended level.
-Oil Leakage onit runs not or leaks Vent clogged.
+Oil Leakage Unit runs bot or looks Overfilled reducer Check lubricant level and adjust to recommended level.
+Unit runs not or leaks Vent clogged.
 Clean or replace, being sure to prevent any dirt from falling into the reducer.
 Incorrect fill level Improper mounting position, such as wall or ceiling mount of horizontal reducer.
 Check mounting position on the name tag & verify with mounting chart in manual.

-$\wedge$
+\wedge